 In many ways, not a reprehensible demand if addressed against the current corporate-state capitalistic frameworks of exploitation.
-The problem I found was that although there was some merit, the person that this particular email had been directed to and the lack of knowledge and understanding on the side of the writer, together with the number of assumptions that were made, was problematic.
-They could only be framed in the current climate of social tensions, which creates a Kantian apriori of self-righteousness and therefore the impression that an articulated argument or a complex structure can be addressed in simplistic terms and ignorance can be excused by pretending to sit on or by conquering with verbal violence the higher moral grounds.
+The problem I found was that although there was some merit, the person to which this particular email had been directed and the lack of knowledge and understanding on the side of the writer, together with the number of assumptions that were made, was problematic.
+They could only be framed in the current climate of social tensions, which creates a Kantian a priori of self-righteousness and therefore the impression that an articulated argument or a complex structure can be addressed in simplistic terms and ignorance can be excused by pretending to sit on or by conquering with verbal violence the higher moral grounds.

-There was not an interest in understanding what the possibilities for the unpaid internship were and what were the possible gains to be had, if any.
+There was not an interest in understanding what the possibilities for the unpaid internship were and what were the possible gains to be had—if any.
 The approach was just that of shooting the messenger and be damned.
 In all honesty, this is an approach that I don’t find too problematic since it is something that I recognize and have adopted myself out of frustration, anger, and disappointment.
-Nevertheless, I have always directed my aim versus situations and not people and always tried to see if there was a middle ground to be found before engaging in personal attacks.
+Nevertheless, I have always tried to direct my anger toward situations and not people and always tried to see if there was a middle ground to be found before engaging in personal attacks.

-Since I tend to have a constructively critical approach and inspired by the critiques, I decided to revise the way in which LEA operates, keeping in mind that all have to be paid for their time.
-Justice and equality, if they have to be applied, they have to be applied equally to all parties involved.
+Since I tend to have a constructively critical approach and I was inspired by the critiques, I decided to revise the way in which LEA operates, keeping in mind that all have to be paid for their time.
+Justice and equality, if they are to be applied, have to be applied equally to all parties involved.

 The new contractual framework applies to all those who demand contractual relations.